Administration of Employee Engagement

 Engagement Administration

 The PerformYard Employee Engagement and Satisfaction module relies on regularly sending surveys to company employees with questions contributing to scoring engagement, satisfaction, and eNPS scores.
-The settings on the Pulse Surveys tab allow you to control if surveys should be sent and how often these surveys should be sent to employees.
+The Settings tab allows you to control if surveys should be sent and how often these surveys should be sent to employees.

 Enabling Pulse Surveys